panoplymedia/slugbuilder/README.md

 `build` builds the slug and writes build information to `STDOUT`.

-- `slug_name` String: Override default name of slug (repo.git_ref.git_sha.tgz with the `/` in repo replaced by `.`)
+- `slug_name` String (optional): Override default name of slug (repo.git_ref.git_sha.tgz with the `/` in repo replaced by `.`)
-- `clear_cache` Boolean: destroys the cache before building when true
+- `clear_cache` Boolean (optional): destroys the cache before building when true
-- `env` Hash: an optional hash of environment variables
+- `env` Hash (optional): an optional hash of environment variables
-- `prebuild` Proc: an optional Proc (or anything that conforms to the `call` API of a Proc) that will be run before the build.
+- `prebuild` Proc (optional): an optional Proc (or anything that conforms to the `call` API of a Proc) that will be run before the build.
 The Proc will receive a Hash with the structure:
   - `repo` String: The git repo identifier
   - `git_ref` String: The git branchname or SHA Alternatively, a block can be passed to the `initialize` method to the same effect.
-- `postbuild` Proc: an optional Proc (or anything that conforms to the `call` API of a Proc) that will run post-build.
+- `postbuild` Proc (optional): an optional Proc (or anything that conforms to the `call` API of a Proc) that will run post-build.
 The Proc will receive a Hash with the structure:
   - `slug` String: Location of the built slug file
   - `repo` String: The git repo identifier
   - `git_ref` String: The git branchname or SHA